SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: The SLAM Render Dataset

 \subsection{Data acquisition}

-All RGB-D data were recorded at the optimal depth\footnote{\url{https://dev.intelrealsense.com/docs/tuning-depth-cameras-for-best-performance}} (848×480) and full frame rate (30 Hz) of the Intel RealSense D435i camera.
-The IMU data were acquired at a rate of 210 Hz, capturing synchronized readings from the gyroscope and accelerometer.
-All the dataset sequences were collected through a system based on Ubuntu 22.04 and ROS2 Humble.
-We used the software library \texttt{Intel RealSense SDK 2.0}\footnote{\url{https://www.intelrealsense.com/sdk-2/}} and its ROS2 wrapper\footnote{\url{https://dev.intelrealsense.com/docs/ros2-wrapper}} to record the camera data.
-While the depth and color images are initially unaligned, as they are captured by two distinct sensors, we used the built-in feature of the Intel ROS2 wrapper to register the depth images to the color images.
-This is achieved by projecting the depth images to 3D and then back-projecting them into the color camera view.
-The joint angles of the robot manipulator were collected using ROS2 at a frequency of 25 Hz.
+The RGB-D images were recorded at full depth resolution (848×480) and full frame rate (30 Hz) with an Intel RealSense D435i camera.
+The IMU readings were acquired at a rate of 210 Hz.
+We used the library \texttt{Intel RealSense SDK 2.0}\footnote{\url{https://www.intelrealsense.com/sdk-2/}} to record the camera data.
+While the depth and color images are initially unaligned, as they are captured by two distinct sensors, we used the built-in feature of the Intel software library to register the depth images to the color images.
+The joint angles of the robot manipulator were collected at a frequency of 25 Hz.

-To record ground-truth data, we employed an {OptiTrack MCS consisting} of twelve PrimeX 13W cameras installed around the robot cell.
-These cameras track the position and orientation of passive markers at a frequency of 120 Hz.
+To record ground-truth data, we employed an OptiTrack MCS consisting of twelve PrimeX 13W cameras installed around the robot cell.
+These cameras track the position and orientation of passive markers at 120 Hz.
 The markers are mounted on a circular structure between the camera and the robot flange (see \refFig{fig:reference-frames}).
 This structure was printed using an industrial-grade 3D printer, ensuring high accuracy while tracking the markers.
 Additionally, we have added two markers on the flange and one marker on the camera itself to enhance the asymmetry of the marker setup.

-To minimize reflections from the surrounding environment, non-reflective black panels were installed around the perimeter of the robot cell.
-Pictures featuring complex and colorful patterns have been placed on the black panels to avoid oversimplifying the novel view synthesis of NeRF-based algorithms.
-Further, the metal table supporting the robot manipulator was covered with a black cloth. {This recording setup was chosen to ensure high-quality, accurate ground-truth data, as environmental reflections and lighting variations within the robot cell degraded the ground-truth data in early recordings.} The cold and warm lighting setups were obtained thanks to a Neewer 660 (50W) PRO LED lamp.
+To minimize reflections from the surrounding environment, non-reflective black panels were installed around the perimeter of the robot cell{, while a black cloth covered the robot support table.} Pictures featuring complex and colorful patterns have been placed on the black panels not to oversimplify the novel view synthesis of NeRF-based algorithms.
+This setup was chosen to ensure high-quality, accurate ground-truth data, as environmental reflections and lighting variations within the robot cell degraded the ground-truth data in preliminary trials.
+The cold and warm lighting setups were obtained with a Neewer 660 (50W) PRO LED lamp.